Joe Zawinul

 Separate from his jazz pursuits, Zawinul also proved himself to be a skilled classical composer with his ambitious Stories of the Danube in 1993 and his collaboration with renowned classical pianist Friedrich Gulda.
 His special solo project, Mauthausen, a memorial to the victims of the Holocaust, was released in Europe in 2000 and was performed on the site of the Austrian concentration camp from which the project takes its name.

 Among his prizes and awards, Zawinul was named Best Keyboardist by Downbeat thirty times.
 During its fifteen-year trajectory, Weather Report was a perennial winner in the Best Band category in Downbeat, Swing Journal and other music publications around the world.
 Zawinul is also a recipient of the Charlie Parker and Miles Davis Awards, and holds honorary doctorates from Berklee School of Music, Three Town College in New York and the Acadamy of Music in Graz, Austria.
-He is also the official Austrian goodwill ambassador to seventeen African nations.
+He was also the official Austrian goodwill ambassador to seventeen African nations.
 In January 2002, he received the first International Jazz Award, co-presented by the International Jazz Festival Organization and the International Association of Jazz Educators.